that is incorrect.

 سامية محامية ذكية.
 Samia is a smart lawyer.

 سامية المحامية ذكية.
 Samia the lawyer is smart.

-سامية المحامية الذكية. ...Samia the smart lawyer... (a phrase) OR exceptional usage: Samia is the smart lawyer (as in: 'she is that one smart lawyer out of the bunch')
+سامية المحامية الذكية. ...Samia the smart lawyer... (a phrase) OR nontraditional usage (a sentence): Samia is the smart lawyer (as in: 'she is that one smart lawyer out of the bunch')

 سامية هي المحامية الذكية. (more common usage) Samia is the smart lawyer. (as in: 'she is that one smart lawyer of the bunch.')

 The use of the word "hiya" هي will change the meaning of the phrase/sentence.
 The current phrase posted in Thom 112240's post above (without "hiya") is: سامية المحامية الذكية.
 This means "Samia the smart lawyer".
 This is not a complete sentence and to turn it into a complete sentence, we will need to add at least 1 indefinite noun or adjective.
 The reason it needs to be indefinite is so that there is separation between the noun "Samia" which is a name (and definite by default) from adjectives that agree with it.
 This is why, in the original post, "dhakiya" ذكية is indefinite.
 Since it is indefinite, it marks the spot where the present tense verb "to be" is located.